City-of-Helsinki/hitas/backend/README.md

 > Currently, this only works if you run hitas backend locally.
 Docker setup has some networking
 > problems which prevent requests from reaching Tunnistamo container from Hitas backend container.

-[Tunnistamo] is set up using [git submodules].
-You'll need to fetch the submodule separately on git pull or clone by adding the `--recurse-submodules` command line option.
+[Tunnistamo] is set up using a [git submodule].
+You'll need to init git submodules with `git submodule update --init` and then fetch the submodule with `git pull --recurse-submodules`.

 > If you are on Windows, you'll need to change the line-endings on `tunnistamo/manage.py`
 > and `tunnistamo/docker-entrypoint.sh` to `LF`!